Labelling and composition requirements for spirit drinks

 ALLERGENS

-You need to declare the presence of allergenic ingredients in your products, usually by emphasising them in some way in the ingredients list.
-If the product does not have an ingredients list, the allergens still need to be declared; please refer to 'Prepacked foods that do not have an ingredients list' in the guide 'Food allergens and intolerance' for more information.
+You must declare the presence of allergenic ingredients in your products, usually by emphasising them in some way in the ingredients list (bolding, capital letters, etc).
+For a full explanation of the requirements, please see 'Food allergens and intolerance'.

 NUTRITION DECLARATION